Hint mode is switched on Switch off

 How Indexed Bonds Work

-For example, in the United States, Treasury Inflation-Protected Securities (TIPS) and inflation-indexed savings bonds (I bonds) are linked to the value of the U.S. Consumer Price Index (CPI) and are issued by the U.S. Treasury.
-These bonds provide American investors with a means to protect their investments from the erosive effects of inflation, ensuring that they maintain their purchasing power.
+• In the United States, Treasury Inflation-Protected Securities (TIPS) and inflation-indexed savings bonds (I bonds) are linked to the value of the U.S. Consumer Price Index (CPI) and are issued by the U.S. Treasury.

-In India, the Reserve Bank of India (RBI) takes charge of issuing inflation-indexed bonds.
-These bonds aim to provide Indian investors with an effective means of protecting their investments from the corrosive effects of inflation.
+These bonds aim to provide investors with an effective means of protecting their investments from the corrosive effects of inflation, ensuring that they maintain their purchasing power.

 One of the key features of indexed bonds is the way their outstanding principal is adjusted in response to changes in the rate of inflation.
 When inflation occurs, the face or par value of these bonds increases.
 This starkly contrasts traditional securities, which often decrease in value when inflation rises.
 By indexing the principal value to inflation, indexed bonds provide a hedge against the loss of purchasing power and effectively protect investors from the adverse impacts of inflation.
 This unique mechanism ensures that investors who hold these bonds see their investments maintain their real value over time.